St. Véran ‘La Grande Bruyère’

 The La Grande Bruyere vineyard was planted near the village of Davayé in 1973 by Renée and Roger Luquet.
 At a height of 245m and with a clay and limestone soil, the Saint-Véran from this terroir is softer than others.

-Vinification takes place in stainless steel vats with the aim to ensure that the individual characteristics of each of the various terroirs shine through.
-This wine can be enjoyed immediately after bottling, or alternatively it keeps well for up to 4 years.
+This wine can be enjoyed immediately from release, or alternatively it keeps well for up to 4 years.

 About the Producer